 Depression is a thief.
 It'll rob you of your time, your thoughts, and your sense of self.
 But before all of that, it'll take your friends.

 And I understand.
-For those around me it's so much easier to cut off a friend who is persistently difficult, self-absorbed, nasty, unpredictable, and decidedly other.
-And it's even easier to cut off a friend if they cut themselves off first.
+For those around me, it's so much easier to cut off a friend who is persistently difficult, self-absorbed, nasty, unpredictable, and decidedly other.
+And it's even easier to cut off a friend if he cut himself off first.

-Last year I slid back into my own depressive slump, and began copying all the same behaviour.
-Basically just self-isolating and burning bridges so that within six months I'd lost more friends than someone who proudly boasts about voting for Jil Stein.
+Last year, I slid back into my own depressive slump and began copying all the same behavior.
+Basically just self-isolating and burning bridges so that within six months I'd lost more friends than someone who proudly boasts about voting for Jill Stein.

 You mute yourself for fear that your internal wailing will wreck the vibe for others.

 Then this fear of wrecking the fun for others lays on a thick coating of guilt.
 Depressives—the mad in general—carry a lot of guilt.
 You wear a person down.
 Depression is a maelstrom with a sticky gravitational pull.
 Loved ones who are all buoyancy, care, empathy, and concern are steadily worn down and thinned-out like seaside pebbles.
 It is impossibly difficult to pour so much love and worry into a person incapable of reciprocating, and we know this.